Agnes Locsin: Career

 Locsin as an Ateneo de Davao student in the late 1970s, collaborated with artists Joey Ayala and Al Santos for the rock opera, Sa Bundok ng Apo, as a choreographer for Ayala's music and Santos' lyrics.
 They would collaborate again in Encantada.

 She is known for developing the "neo-ethnic" Filipino dance choreography which is done by "blending indigenous themes with Western classical and modern techniques".
 Among the works where she applied this choreography are Encantada, La Revolucion Filipina, Sayaw, Sabel and the four-part Alay sa Puno series.

 After graduating from OSU, she became the artistic director of the Locsin Dance Workshop which was founded by her mother.
 She was also part of the faculty of the University of the Philippines Dance Program and the artistic director of the Ballet Philippines in the Cultural Center of the Philippines complex from 1989 to 1999.

 Around the 2010s, she began doing choreography for environmentally-themed works such as Agila and the Puno series.

 Awards and recognitions

 Locsin has received various awards for her works and contribution to choreography in general.
-She was conferred the Gawad CCP Award Para sa Sining in 2013, the Alfonzo T. Ongpin Prize for Best Book on Arts for her book Neo-ethnic Choreography: A Creative Process and the Gador Award from the Cultural Center of the Philippines.
+She was conferred the Gawad CCP Award Para sa Sining in 2013, the Alfonso T. Ongpin Prize for Best Book on Arts for her book Neo-ethnic Choreography: A Creative Process and the Gador Award from the Cultural Center of the Philippines.
 The Davao City government also gave her the Datu Bago award for her contribution to dance and culture.

 Her alma mater Ateneo de Davao University nominated her for her recognition as a National Artist of the Philippines, a move which was supported by the Davao City Council.
 Locsin was recognized as such in June 2022.